fatimashahroor/Mama-s-Kitchen/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A mobile app for ordering home-made daily plates, making it easier for cooks to reach customers and be reached by them.
+> A mobile app for ordering home-made daily plates, giving cooks the previlige to showcase their culinary skills to customers.
 >
-> Mama's Kitchen presents to customers a comfortable ordering process by providing a user-friendly platform to place orders and pick specific ingredients in dishes.
-We believe in enhancing the business of cooks by saving time and decreasing complexity of orders.
+> Mama's Kitchen presents to customers a comfortable ordering process by providing a user-friendly platform to place orders, customize dishes, and enjoy personalized recommendations through AI technology.
+We believe in enhancing the business of cooks by managing their time and decreasing complexity of ordering food.

 ### User Stories
-#### Cooks
+#### Cook
-- As a cook, I want to present my plates, so I can find the right customers.
+- As a cook, I want to receive AI-driven suggestions on how to improve my dishes based on customer feedback and trends so that I can enhance my offerings and satisfy my customers better.

-- As a cook, I want to reach customers, so I don't have to open a public restaurant.
+- As a cook, I want the platform to assist me with content creation for marketing on social media so that I can focus on cooking while still building my online presence.

-- As a cook, I want to reach a big audience, so I can grow my kitchen.
+- As a cook, I want to manage incoming orders efficiently so that I can ensure timely preparation and delivery without compromising the quality of the food.

 #### Customer
-- As a customer, I want to customize my plate, so I can express my preferred choice of ingredients.
+- As a customer, I want to customize the ingredients in my food order so that I can tailor meals according to my dietary preferences and allergies.
-- As a customer, I want to reach cooks easily, so I don't have to go to the restaurant.
+- As a customer, I want to easily order homemade food so that I can enjoy prepared meals without the hassle of cooking.
-- As a customer, I want to order home-made food, so I can enjoy my favorite flavors.
+- As a customer, I want the app to recommend dishes based on my previous orders and preferences so that I can discover new favorites and reorder beloved dishes easily.

 <br><br>
 <!-- Tech stack -->